HealthITAU/pyconnectwise/README.md

 Known Issues:
 =============
 - Currently only parses **Response** models.
 No input models yet.
 - As this project is still a WIP, documentation or code commentary may not always align.
-- Little to no error handling just yet

 Roadmap:
 =============